Igalia/meta-chromium/README.md

-# Introduction
+# meta-chromium

-Yocto Layer for building different flavours of Chromium.
+Yocto Layer for building Chromium using GCC.